firebase/firebase-js-sdk/common/api-review/util.api.md

     // (undocumented)
     setVersionChangeListener(versionChangeListener: (event: IDBVersionChangeEvent) => void): void;
     }

+// Warning: (ae-internal-missing-underscore) The name "SimpleDbSchemaConverter" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface SimpleDbSchemaConverter {
+    // (undocumented)
+    createOrUpgrade(db: IDBDatabase, txn: IDBTransaction, fromVersion: number, toVersion: number): PersistencePromise<void>;
+}

 // Warning: (ae-internal-missing-underscore) The name "SimpleDbStore" should be prefixed with an underscore because the declaration is marked as @internal
 //